Skip to main content

 Colorado automatically revokes an ex-spouse as beneficiary on life insurance, retirement accounts, and similar designations upon divorce.
 However, these automatic revocations can be overridden by a divorce decree or by re-designating the ex-spouse after the divorce.

 Colorado fully authorizes remote online notarization (RON) for estate planning documents, including wills, trusts, healthcare directives, powers of attorney.
-This allows the entire signing process to happen via video call from anywhere.
+RON covers the notarization step; whether the whole signing can happen remotely also depends on whether the document's witnesses may attend by video.

 Legal Sources